south-bend-code-works/intro-to-web-dev/lessons/module3/chat_app_simple.md

 Now that our button works, we are ready to save our chat message to the database.
 Recall the chat message should have a username, txt, and datetime.

-Recall that in Firestore is a document database and we need one collection of documents, call ed `messages`.
+Recall that in Firestore is a document database and we need one collection of documents, called `messages`.
 In order to use this collection, we first  need to ask Firestore for a reference to this collection.
 Add the following code to your JavaScript to get our collection reference.
 Put this code just after the code that initializes our application.

 ```
 var collectionRef = firestore.collection('messages')